 What is Bill of Lading?

 The term bill of lading refers to international shipments, where the word lading means the process of loading a ship with cargo.
-It is a legal document that mentions every detail about the freight shipment which includes the quantity, goods description, destination, total cost, and many others.
+Bill of Lading is a legal document that mentions every detail about the freight shipment which includes the quantity, goods description, destination, total cost, and many others.
 This document binds the freight carrier and shipper legally.

 Purpose of Bill of Lading :